Harold H. Piffard: First flights in Ealing

 Piffard began making model aircraft in 1907, winning a prize for one of them at Olympia in 1909.
-He began to fly in 1909, using an 8-cylinder 40 horsepower ENV 'D' engine and building the airframe in his studio; he rented a shed on Back Common Road, Turnham Green near his home to assemble the aircraft, which was a biplane with elevator in front of the wing, and a variable-pitch propeller.
+He began to fly in 1909, using an 8-cylinder 40 horsepower ENV 'D' engine and building the airframe in his studio; he rented a shed on Back Common Road, Turnham Green, near his home to assemble the aircraft, which was a biplane with an elevator in front of the wing, and a variable-pitch propeller.
 From September 1909 he tested the aircraft on a rented field in Ealing to the west of Masons Lane at what was then Hangar Hill Farm (not the same as the later Acton Aerodrome, which was on the other side of Masons Lane).
 He managed to get the plane airborne and fly "a foot or two from the ground for a distance of a hundred yards or so."
 However, on 3 December 1909 the aircraft and its marquee hangar were destroyed in a storm.

 Flying at Shoreham

 Piffard then co-founded (with George Wingfield, a lawyer) the Aviator's Finance Company, which took out a lease on land at Shoreham-by-Sea near his old school, Lancing College, which already possessed a hangar.
 With Edouard Baumann and two assistants, they reworked the aircraft's design and had Hummingbird ready on 3 May 1910.
 It was able to take off in short hops, earning it the nickname of "The Grasshopper"; it frequently crashed because of the hidden ditches in the grass.
-In September 1910 he flew at a height of 30 or 40 feet for half a mile, managing to fly right across the field to a nearby hotel, The Sussex Pad "in about 40 seconds".
+In September 1910 he flew at a height of 30 or 40 feet for half a mile, managing to fly right across the field to a nearby hotel, The Sussex Pad, "in about 40 seconds".
 He had not learnt how to turn the plane in the air, and the plane had to be wheeled back to the hangar, as there was no space to take off near the hotel, but he celebrated with champagne all the same.

 A local cinematograph company asked to film a flight, and he confidently accepted; Colin Manton describes this as characteristic hubris.
 Ignoring warnings of a dangerous ditch, he tried to fly over it, destroying the aircraft in a "comprehensive smash" which was recorded on film.
 The cameraman recalled that Piffard still "seemed in no way disappointed; in fact, I thought I saw a gleam of satisfaction in his eye".

 In 1911 Piffard unsuccessfully tested a new aircraft, the Piffard Hydroplane, which had floats as well as wheels, on Shoreham beach.
 He developed no more aircraft and did not attempt to fly again, working as an artist and illustrator.
 The land at Shoreham became Shoreham Airport.
 In 2007 the Shoreham Airport Historical Association built a replica of Piffard's Hummingbird.